TAI/AgustaWestland T129 ATAK: Origins

 The ATAK programme was begun to meet the Turkish Armed Forces' requirements for an attack and tactical reconnaissance helicopter.
 Turkey announced on 30 March 2007 that it had decided to negotiate with AgustaWestland to co-develop and produce 51 (with 40 options) attack helicopters based on the Agusta A129 Mangusta.
 It is to be assembled in Turkey by Turkish Aerospace Industries (TAI) as the T129.
 On 7 September 2007, a $1.2 billion contract was signed.

 On 22 June 2008, the agreement between TUSAS Aerospace Industries (TAI) and AgustaWestland formally entered into force.
 Under the agreement, TAI would develop an indigenous mission computer, avionics, weapons systems, self-protection suites and the helmet-mounting cuing systems.
 Tusaş Engine Industries (TEI) would manufacture the LHTEC CTS800-4N engines under licence.
 Under the agreement, Turkey has full marketing and intellectual property rights for the T129 platform; Turkey can export also the platform to third party nations, excluding Italy and the United Kingdom.
 However, the T129's LHTEC CTS800-4N gives the United States a veto over any prospective export sales and so Turkey developed its own TEI TS1400 powerplant.
 About 95% of the initial parts of the serial production T129 are manufactured in Turkey.

 On 16 July 2007, the Scientific and Technological Research Council of Turkey (TUBITAK), Meteksan Savunma Sanayii AŞ and Bilkent University formed a consortium to develop an advanced millimetre wave radar (MILDAR), similar to the Longbow and the IAI/ELTA radars, intended to enter service in 2009.
 MILDAR was successfully completed development in February 2012.

-In 2007, it was reported that one helicopter will be kept by the Turkish Ministry of Defense and used as a test-bed for systems development.
-The remaining 50 helicopters will be delivered to the Turkish Army.
-An optional 40 further T129 helicopters will be produced if necessary.
-These 50 T129s are to be designated T129B.
-In November 2010, Turkey ordered an additional nine T129 helicopters to increase its total ordered to 60.
+In 2007, it was reported that one helicopter will be kept by the Turkish Ministry of Defense and used as a systems development testbed while the remaining 50 T129s will be delivered to the Turkish Army.
+An optional 40 further T129s will be produced if necessary.
+These rotorcraft would be designated T129B.
+In November 2010, Turkey ordered an additional nine T129s, increasing its total on order to 60.
 These T129s were for an urgent Turkish Army operational requirement and was built by TAI for delivery in 2012, one year prior to the delivery of the previously ordered 51 helicopters.
-These T129s are designated T129A, lacking advanced anti-tank missiles.
-As a result of delays, the T129As entered service in 2014.
+Designated T129A, these lack advanced anti-tank missiles; as a result of delays, they entered service in 2014.